-Also be aware that there are other types of taxes that could affect you and should be factored into your planning, such as the alternative minimum tax (AMT).
-Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT after the TCJA.
+Also be aware that there are other types of taxes that could affect you and should be factored into your planning, such as the AMT.
+(See "Pay attention to thresholds" on page 30.)
+Your tax advisor can help you determine if you're among the small number of taxpayers who still need to plan for the AMT.